egustafson/egustafson.github.io/content/post/2016-04-20-quintessential-ceph.md

 ---
 title:    Quintessential Ceph
+author:   Eric Gustafson
 date:     2016-04-20
 slug:     quintessential-ceph
-author: Eric Gustafson
+aliases:  ["quintessential-ceph.html"]
 tags:     [Linux, ceph, storage, persistence, install, ubuntu]
 ---

 The following is my distillation of how to install [Ceph][] in the most minimal